Discover the 13 best books for entrepreneurs to help you turn your passion into a profitable business.

 Chris Guillebeau isn’t your average business book writer.
 He’s an avid traveler who’s visited almost every country in the world without ever having a 9-5 office job.
 Instead of subscribing to the 9-5 grind, Chris has learned how to turn his ideas into money which is the ultimate goal of an entrepreneur.

 The $100 Startup is a fantastic read if you plan to invest some modest savings into a business plan and want some honest, practical advice from someone who has proven to be a very successful small-scale entrepreneur.
+Are you in search of books to guide you in your career search?
+Check out our round-up of the best career guidance books!
+You can also search for our best book guides using our search bar.

 “Ask three questions for every idea: a.
 How would I get paid with this idea? b.
 How much would I get paid from this idea? c.
 Is there a way I could get paid more than once?”Chris Guillebeau